Latent Shapes

 raise HTTPException(status_code=400, detail=f"Reconstruction failed: {str(e)}")

-Finally, the last part is a construction of the Three.js-based interface.
+Finally, the last part is the construction of the Three.js-based interface.

 The main objective is to allow users to manipulate the vertices of this mesh, thereby creating an